The Best Online Flower Delivery Service

 In Chicago, the roses in the 1-800 bouquet were seriously glorious — big, luscious, bold blooms dotted with sprays of baby’s breath, and the vase was nice and heavy.
 This was the most traditional bouquet we saw: Close your eyes and picture a dozen red roses; that’s what these were.
 These roses got good scores in all four cities, although you can see that even between Seattle and Chicago, the arrangements were very different.
 Seattle’s felt sweeter and less dramatic, although it got extra points for being delivered within hours of placing the order.

 The high scores were a surprise.
 1-800-Flowers isn’t exactly beloved, and we experienced a few of its biggest complaints first hand.
-Its website refuses to show you how much shipping costs are until the last possible second — talk about some sticker shock.
-It’s also the company whose robo phone center hung up on us.
+When you place your order, shipping costs are hidden until the very last second — a shock if you’re not braced for it.
+Our bouquet of 12 long-stemmed red roses jumped in price from $60.00 to $96.44, and we wish 1-800-Flowers hadn’t waited until the last possible second to include this cost in our order total.
+1-800-Flowers is also the company whose robo phone center hung up on us.
 We assume these factors have a lot to do with the company’s numerous 1-star reviews, and they are definitely the reasons 1-800-Flowers came in third.
 But would we be thrilled to have their bouquets on our desk at work?
 You better believe it.

 Other Companies to Consider

 Flower.com.
-While boasting a less-cluttered website than its twin company, JustFlowers.com, Flower.com still has — let’s just say it — a crappy website.
+While boasting a less-cluttered website than its twin company, JustFlowers.com, Flower.com still has, to put it bluntly, a crappy website.
 Blurry pictures, poor product descriptions, and an overall “it’s 2002 and online shopping is a new phenomenon” feeling left a bad taste in our mouths.
 But, the bouquet itself was perfection and looked just like its (blurry) online picture — at least, in Chicago and North Carolina.
-So that was why we were confused when the flowers got very poor scores in both Seattle and Wisconsin.
-You win some; you lose some, but at $85.46 for a dozen delivered roses, we’re not sure we’d want to gamble.
+But the bouquets received poor scores in both Wisconsin and Seattle.
+Our Wisconsin tester reported that while her flowers weren’t show-stopping, they looked decent — once they actually arrived.
+Delivery was delayed — twice — because the florist was out of red roses.
+At our Seattle location, we were greeted with a bouquet that looked drastically different than the online photo, complete with a different vase, no baby’s breath, and a scant amount of greenery.
+You win some; you lose some, but at $85.46 for a dozen delivered roses, it’s an expensive gamble.